MagerValp/LoginScriptPlugin/README.markdown

 Please note that since the scripts are executing before the session has been fully initialized you can't count on regular shell variables being set to expected values.
 Notably `$HOME`, `$USER` **are not set** and `$PATH` is **very rudimentary**.

+Scripts should return 0 to let the login proceed, or 77 (`EX_NOPERM`) to fail authorization.

 License
 -------